 Lack of fear of blood

 Hemophobia is having a fear of blood that can hamper one’s normal functioning.
-Hence, if you’re serious about becoming a phlebotomist but have an actual phobia or fear yourself, you either work on overcoming it or consider another career.
+Hence, if you’re serious about becoming a phlebotomist but have a phobia or fear yourself, you either work on overcoming it or consider another career.

 Physical dexterity